lostmygithubaccount/MachineLearningNotebooks/concepts/compute-target/README.md

 ## Azure ML Compute

-See this [API notebook](azureml-compute-api.ipynb) for Azure ML Compute Cluster.
+See this [API notebook](azureml-compute-api.ipynb) for Azure ML Compute.